Substra/substra-documentation/src/architecture.md

 More precisely, we use Hyperledger Fabric to deploy a network of several nodes following this kind of configuration:

 - Organisations (Orgs): multiple "application" orgs: For example, there will be one peer, a membership service provider (MSP) and a root certificate authority (RCA) for each organisation.
-Additionally, there is an "orderer" organisation.
+Additionally, there is an "*orderer*" organisation.
 - Channel configuration: One channel whose members are all the orgs.
 - Endorsement policies: for example, "any member of the orgs in the channel" ([details here](https://hyperledger-fabric.readthedocs.io/en/latest/endorsement-policies.html#specifying-endorsement-policies-for-a-chaincode))